sewoller/A3/Voice Assistant Aided Time Management/Intelligent Personal Assistants as Time Management Tools.md

 2) Multiparty Interaction
 3) Human-Assistant Interaction
 4) User Modelling
-Each of these categories serve to
+Each of these categories serve to highlight distinct ways in which IPAs might be improved to incorporate more proactive methods of time management.

+Individual Time Management refers to